evmos/evmos/docs/api/json-rpc/server.md

 - [`eth_getStorageAt`](./endpoints.md#eth-getstorageat)
 - [`eth_call`](./endpoints.md#eth-call)

-When requests are made that act on the state of Evmos, the last default block parameter determines the height of the block.
+When requests are made that act on the state of Hazlor, the last default block parameter determines the height of the block.

 The following options are possible for the `defaultBlock` parameter: